Exodus 16

 מִדְבַּר סִין ("the wilderness of Sin") — The name Sin has no connection to the English word "sin."
 It is a geographic designation, likely related to the name Sinai.
 The wilderness of Sin is located on the western side of the Sinai Peninsula, between Elim (where Israel had found twelve springs and seventy palm trees, Exodus 15:27) and Mount Sinai.
 The journey from the Red Sea crossing to Sinai follows a southward route through increasingly barren terrain.

 וַיִּלּוֹנוּ ("and they grumbled") — The Niphal of לוּן ("to murmur, grumble, complain") appears repeatedly in this chapter (vv.
-2, 7, 8, 9, 12) and becomes a defining word for Israel's wilderness behavior.
+2, 7, 8, 9, 12) and becomes a key word for Israel's wilderness behavior.
 The related noun תְּלוּנֹּת ("grumblings, complaints") occurs five times in this passage alone.
-The verb conveys more than casual complaining — it carries the sense of rebellious dissatisfaction, the kind that questions God's character and purposes.
+The verb suggests more than casual complaint; it conveys a settled dissatisfaction that calls God's character and purposes into question.
 The same word appears in Numbers 14:2 and Numbers 16:41 at other moments of crisis.
-Paul warns the Corinthian church not to grumble as Israel did (1 Corinthians 10:10).
+Paul later warns the Corinthian church not to grumble as Israel did (1 Corinthians 10:10).

-מִי יִתֵּן מוּתֵנוּ ("If only we had died," literally "Who would give our dying?") — This is the Hebrew idiom of wishful expression, literally "who will grant that we had died."
-The construction מִי יִתֵּן expresses an unattainable wish.
-That the people wish they had died in Egypt by the LORD's hand — presumably during the plagues — rather than face hunger in the wilderness reveals a profound distortion of perspective.
-They romanticize slavery and rewrite history: in Egypt they sat by סִיר הַבָּשָׂר ("pots of meat") and ate לֶחֶם לָשֹׂבַע ("bread to fullness").
-Whether this was historically accurate or nostalgia's embellishment, the complaint reveals their hearts.
+מִי יִתֵּן מוּתֵנוּ ("If only we had died," literally "Who would give our dying?") — This Hebrew idiom expresses wishful longing: "who will grant that we had died."
+The construction מִי יִתֵּן marks an unattainable wish.
+That the people would rather have died in Egypt by the LORD's hand — presumably during the plagues — than face hunger in the wilderness shows how badly their perspective has narrowed.
+They romanticize slavery and rewrite the past: in Egypt they remember סִיר הַבָּשָׂר ("pots of meat") and לֶחֶם לָשֹׂבַע ("bread to fullness").
+Whether this memory is accurate or embellished by nostalgia, the complaint exposes the state of their hearts.

-הִנְנִי מַמְטִיר לָכֶם לֶחֶם מִן הַשָּׁמָיִם ("Look, I am going to rain bread from heaven for you") — God's response to rebellion is provision.
-The verb מַמְטִיר (Hiphil participle of מָטַר, "to rain") is the same word used for God raining fire on Sodom (Genesis 19:24) — God rains down both judgment and grace.
-The phrase "bread from heaven" becomes theologically loaded: the Psalmist calls manna "grain of heaven" and "bread of the mighty" (Psalm 78:24-25), and Jesus cites this passage when he declares "I am the bread of life" (John 6:31-35).
+הִנְנִי מַמְטִיר לָכֶם לֶחֶם מִן הַשָּׁמָיִם ("Look, I am going to rain bread from heaven for you") — God's answer to rebellion is provision.
+The verb מַמְטִיר (Hiphil participle of מָטַר, "to rain") is the same word used for God raining fire on Sodom (Genesis 19:24); the same God who sends judgment also gives sustenance.
+The phrase "bread from heaven" later carries substantial theological weight: the Psalmist calls manna "grain of heaven" and "bread of the mighty" (Psalm 78:24-25), and Jesus cites this passage when he declares, "I am the bread of life" (John 6:31-35).

 לְמַעַן אֲנַסֶּנּוּ הֲיֵלֵךְ בְּתוֹרָתִי אִם לֹא ("so that I may test them — whether they will walk according to my instruction or not") — The verb נָסָה ("to test, prove, try") is used of God testing Abraham (Genesis 22:1) and will be used again in Exodus 20:20.
 The word תּוֹרָה here means "instruction" or "direction" rather than the full Mosaic law (which has not yet been given).
 God's provision of manna is simultaneously a test of obedience: will they follow the rules about gathering, or will they hoard and disobey?